-The Bank has a Counterparty Risk Management Policy incorporating well laid-down guidelines, processes and measures for counterparty risk management.
-The policy includes separate counterparty rating models for commercial banks, foreign banks and co-operative banks for determining maximum permissible limits for counterparties.
-Counterparty limits are monitored daily and internal triggers are put in place to guard against breach in limits.
+Counterparty credit limits and exposures are monitored daily and internal triggers are put in place to guard against breach in limits.
 Credit exposures to issuer of bonds, advances etc. are monitored separately under the prudential norms for exposure to a single borrower as per the Bank's Corporate Credit Risk Policy or Investment Policy, as applicable.
-The counterparties, business need, past transaction experiences and market conditions.
-The Bank has also put in place the "Suitability & Appropriateness Policy" and Loan Equivalent Risk (LER) Policy to evaluate counterparty risk arising out of all customer derivatives contracts.
+The counterparty exposure limits are reviewed at periodic intervals.